MH370: Decision to end search for missing plane is incomprehensible

 But that's about it.
 We don't know what happened on board the aircraft after 1:19 a.m. when the last words "goodnight Malaysian 370" were said from the cockpit.
 We don't know whether the captain was involved in the disappearance.
 We don't know why the transponder was switched off.
 We don't know why the Aircraft Communications Addressing and Reporting System was disabled.
 We don't know why a Malaysian air force radio operator didn't raise the alarm when he saw the plane flying back across Malaysia.
 We don't know what Indonesian radar saw (if anything) as the plane went around the country.

-In short: we don't know whether the disappearance of MH370 was nefarious or mechanical.
+In short, we don't know whether the disappearance of MH370 was nefarious or mechanical.
 Which is why the decision to suspend the search is so wrong and should be reversed.